 - System is on R-22 refrigerant and has a leak.
 Reclaimed R-22 cost makes repair uneconomical.

-- System is past 15 years and the freeze is the third or fourth significant repair in a row.
+- System is past 15 years and this is the third or fourth significant repair.

-- Indoor coil is cracked beyond cleaning, and replacement coil cost approaches half of a new system.
+- Indoor coil is cracked, and replacement coil cost approaches half of a new system.

-For all three we run the math at the estimate.
-We don’t push replacement when repair makes sense; we don’t quote a $400 repair on a system that will fail again next summer.
+We run the numbers at the estimate.
+We don’t push replacement when repair makes sense, and we won’t quote a repair on a system that’ll fail again next summer.

 Related reading